 The parameters we cover in this chapter all influence this token selection process.
 Some change the probability distribution itself.
 Others control when the process stops.

 This loop runs hundreds or thousands of times for a single response.
-Parameters we discuss below affects some part of this loop.
+Each parameter below affects a different part of the loop.

-Temperature is the single most important parameter you will use.
-It controls how "creative" or "deterministic" the model's output is.
+Temperature is the parameter you will adjust most often.
+It controls how narrowly or broadly the model samples from the next-token probabilities.

-Remember the probability distribution the model produces at each step?
-Temperature modifies that distribution before a token is sampled.
+At each generation step, the model produces a probability distribution over possible next tokens.
+Temperature reshapes that distribution before a token is sampled.

 Here is the math, simplified.
 The model produces raw scores (called logits) for each possible next token.
 These get converted to probabilities using the softmax function:

-Let us see this in practice.
-The following script sends the same prompt at five different temperature values and prints the results:
+Here is a quick way to see temperature in action.
+The script sends the same prompt at five different temperature values and prints the results:

-Temperature is not the only way to control randomness.
-Top-p, also called nucleus sampling, takes a fundamentally different approach.
-Instead of scaling all probabilities, it restricts which tokens the model can even consider.
+Temperature is not the only way to control variation. top_p, also called nucleus sampling, limits which next tokens are eligible before the model samples one.

 Say the model produces these probabilities for the next token:

-With top_p = 0.8, the model only considers "the", "a", and "one" (cumulative probability reaches 0.80).
+With top_p = 0.8, the model only considers "the", "a", and "one" because their cumulative probability reaches 0.80.
 The remaining tokens are excluded.
-The model then samples from this reduced set.
+The model then samples from the reduced set.

 With top_p = 0.95, the model considers the top 5 tokens.
 With top_p = 1.0 (the default), all tokens are eligible, so top_p has no effect.